developer-zebra/developer-zebra-site/src/oemconfig/9-2/about/index.md

 * **Service Access Configuration: Control access by apps to specific CSPs**
 * **Worry Free WiFi Configuration: Supports Worry Free Wi-Fi password features**
 * **DataWedge Configuration: Supports restrictions**
+* **File Manager Configuration: Supports use of the hyphen (-) character in file names**.

 `IMPORTANT:` Features listed above are supported ONLY on devices with MX 9.2 and higher.
 [Which version is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

-For a detailed list of configuration parameters, see [Managed Configurations](../mc).
+For a detailed list of configuration parameters, see the [Managed Configurations](../mc) section.

 -----